This post discusses how to create an effective home gym on a budget.

 Dumbbells

-If your goal is to build muscle mass and boost your metabolism, having the right equipment is essential.
+Whether your goal is to build muscle mass or boost your metabolism, having the right equipment is essential.

 Weights, however, can be pricey—often ranging from $2 to $4 per pound.
 That means a single dumbbell over 20 pounds could cost you more than $40.